 Emails are an ideal tool to engage with your customers and also collect quality feedback.
 Customers or prospective customers who have signed in to receive updates will be happy to hear from you.
 You can survey them by sending questionnaires or adding links to them in newsletters.

 Many customer experience and customer satisfaction surveys are conducted annually or half-yearly.
-While these are valuable and provide great insights into customer feedback, they may lack the immediate reaction of customers when they interact with your brand at various touchpoints.
+While these are valuable and provide great insights into customer feedback, they may lack customers’ immediate reaction when they interact with your brand at various touchpoints.
 Try and conduct follow-up surveys to gather immediate customer feedback on their interaction with support, billing queries with accounting, etc.

-SMS surveys are extremely convenient for respondents.
-They can answer questions using their cellphones while commuting, waiting in lines, etc. SMS surveys have high response rates; customers respond to SMSs 45% of the time, a rate that is 6% more than emails.
+SMS surveys are incredibly convenient for respondents.
+They can answer questions using their cellphones while commuting, waiting in lines, etc. SMS surveys have high response rates; customers respond to SMSs 45% of the time, which is 6% more than emails.
 Research shows that about 31% of customers respond to SMS surveys, and you can use that to your advantage.

 A web intercept lets a certain percentage of your website visitors participate in online customer surveys.
 Visitors get a message on their screens about the survey, and they can choose to answer the survey.
 Web intercepts work since there are no redirections or pop-ups, ensuring you do not lose your visitors.
 You can set up intercepts on certain actions such as clicks, scrolls, hovers, etc., making it extremely easy to set up and deploy.